brs191/Software-Development/engineering managers/SDI Concepts/building_blocks.md

 ### Types of Database

 #### 1. Relational Database
 Relational databases adhere to particular schemas before stroing the data.
 The data stored in relational databases has prior structure.
 Mostly, this model organizes data into one or more relations called tables, with a unique key for each tuple
 Since each tuple has a unique key, a tuple in one table can be linked to a tuple in other tables by storing the primary keys in other tables, generally known as foreign keys.

-    A SQL (Structural Querying Language) is used for manipulating the database.
+A **SQL (Structural Querying Language)** is used for manipulating the database.
 This includes insertion, deletion, and retrieval of data.

 Relational databases provide Atomicity, consistency, isolation and durablity (ACID) properties to maintain the integrity of the database.
-        - Atomicity: A transasction is considered an atomic unit.
+- **Atomicity**: A transasction is considered an atomic unit.
 If a statement fails within a transaction, it should be aborted and rolled back.
-        - Consistency: At any given time, the database should be in a consistent stated, and it should remain consistent after every transaction.
+- **Consistency**: At any given time, the database should be in a consistent stated, and it should remain consistent after every transaction.
-        - Isolation: In the case of multiple transactions running concurrently, they shouldn't be affected by each other.
+- **Isolation**: In the case of multiple transactions running concurrently, they shouldn't be affected by each other.
 The final state of the database should be the same as the transactions were executed sequentially.
-        - Durability: The system should guarantee that completed transactions will survive permanently in the database even in system failures.
+- **Durability**: The system should guarantee that completed transactions will survive permanently in the database even in system failures.

 Examples - MySQL, Oracle Database, Microsoft SQL Server, IBM DB2, Postgres, SQLite

 One of the greatest powers of the relational database is its abstractions of ACID transactions and related programming semantics.

 ##### Flexibility
-    In the context of SQL, DDL (Data Definition Language) provides us the flexibility to modify the database, including tables, columns, renaming the tables, and other changes.
+In the context of SQL, **DDL (Data Definition Language)** provides us the flexibility to modify the database, including tables, columns, renaming the tables, and other changes.
 DDL even allows us to modify the schema while other queries are happening and the database server is running.

 ##### Reduced redundancy
 One of the biggest advantages of the relational database is that it eliminates data redundancy.
 The information related to a specific entity appears in one table while the relevant data to that specific entity apprears in the other tables linked through foriegn keys.
 This process is called normalization and has the additional benefit of removing an inconsistent dependency.

 ##### Concurrency
 A transaction is considered an atomic operation, so it also works in error handling to either roll back or commit a transaction on successful execution.

 ##### Integration
 The process of aggregating data from multiple sources is a common practice in enterprise applications.
 A common way to perform this aggregation is to integrate a shared database where multiple applications store their data.

 ##### Backup and disaster recovery
 Relational databases gurantee the state of data is consistent at any time.
 Most cloud-based relational databases perform continous mirroing to avoid loss of data and make the restoration process easier and quicker.

+3
 ##### Drawbacks of Relational databases

 **Impedance mismatch**
-   Impedance mismatch is the difference between the relational model and the in-memory data structures.
+   **Impedance mismatch** is the difference between the relational model and the in-memory data structures.
 One is a structured data and other is a complex in-memory data structure. so, the impedence mismatch requires translation between two representations.